Climate Emergency Crawley - Action to Zero

 Our climate emergency action plan

-Following our climate emergency declaration and pledge, a Climate Change Scrutiny Panel was set up to look into and make recommendations focusing upon the workings and activities of Crawley Borough Council relating to carbon emissions.
-The Panel has met throughout 2020 and published its recommendations in February 2021.
-An official climate emergency advisory group is bringing forward a climate emergency action plan later in 2021 to set out how we will meet our carbon reduction targets.
+Following our climate emergency declaration and pledge, a Climate Change Scrutiny Panel was set up to look into and make recommendations based on the workings and activities of Crawley Borough Council, relating to carbon emissions.
+The Panel met throughout 2020 and published its recommendations in February 2021.
+Our climate emergency action plan, ‘Action to Zero’, developed by an official climate emergency advisory group was approved by Cabinet Members on 24 November 2021 and sets out how we will meet our carbon reduction targets.

 Working in partnership with West Sussex County Council, other local councils and organisations, we are delivering energy and transport projects aimed at helping residents improve the energy efficiency of their homes.
 These include accessing grants and group buying schemes for green electricity tariffs and renewable technologies such as Solar PV, and making the switch to electric vehicles easier by supporting the development of a countywide Electric Vehicle charging network.